PLAY FOR FUN, PLAY RESPONSIBLY

 Allows you to set the maximum amount of money you can place bets for within a specified timeframe.

-If you wish to take a short break from all gaming activity, you may do so by taking a 'Time Out' for a period through our website or by contacting the Customer Support team by email or live chat.
+If you wish to take a shorter break from all gaming activity, you may do so by blocking your account for 1 day, 1 week or 1 month through our website.
+If you wish to block access for any other period of time, please contact our Customer Support team by e-mail or Live Chat.

 If you would like to self-exclude or set limits to control your gambling, please visit the following link: